Daanish-Hindustani/Credit-card-Fraud-Detection/README.md

 # Credit-card-Fraud-Detection

+# Introduction
-Credit card fraud is a widespread issue driven by evolving cyber threats like identity theft and phishing.
-This project aims to identify fraud through advanced algorithms and machine learning, enhancing security measures for real-time detection and proactive prevention.
+Addressing the pervasive issue of credit card fraud necessitates cutting-edge solutions due to evolving cyber threats, such as identity theft and phishing.
+This project is dedicated to implementing advanced algorithms and machine learning methodologies for the identification and prevention of credit card fraud, with a focus on enhancing security measures through real-time detection and proactive measures.

-# DataSet
+# Dataset
-The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.
+The dataset employed in this project was meticulously collected and analyzed through a collaborative effort between Worldline and the Machine Learning Group at ULB (Université Libre de Bruxelles).
+The research collaboration aimed to explore big data mining and fraud detection, providing a rich dataset for our analysis.

-# Stats
+# Dataset Statistics
-The data set contained a total of Valid:284315 and Fraud:492.
-This features in this data set included Time,	V1-V28,	Amount, and	Class.
+The dataset comprises a total of 284,315 valid transactions and 492 fraudulent transactions.
+Key features include Time, V1-V28, Amount, and Class.
+Understanding the intricacies of this dataset was crucial for developing effective fraud detection models.

 <img width="765" alt="Screenshot 2024-01-02 at 1 51 29 PM" src="https://github.com/Daanish-Hindustani/Credit-card-Fraud-Detection/assets/134811343/68640865-e12f-4c4f-8ddd-411919212f29">